A bone infection, also called osteomyelitis, can result when bacteria or fungi invade a bone.

 - drainage from the area

-- stiffness or loss of use of an affected limb
+- stiffness or inability to use an affected limb

-If you have any symptoms of a bone infection your physician may use several methods to diagnose your condition.
-A physical exam is required to check for swelling, pain, and discoloration in the location of your complaint.
+Your doctor may use several methods to diagnose your condition if you have any symptoms of a bone infection.
+They will perform a physical exam to check for swelling, pain, and discoloration.
 Your doctor may order lab and diagnostic tests to determine the exact location and extent of the infection.

-It is likely your doctor will order a blood test to check for the organisms causing the infection.
-Other tests to check for the bacteria are urine, fecal, and throat swabs.
+It’s likely your doctor will order a blood test to check for the organisms causing the infection.
+Other tests to check for the bacteria are throat swabs, urine cultures, and stool analyses.

-A bone scan is diagnostic method that reveals cellular and metabolic activity in the bones.
+Another possible test is a bone scan, which reveals the cellular and metabolic activity in your bones.
 It uses a type of radioactive substance to highlight the bone tissue.
-If the bone scan does not provide enough information, you may need an MRI (magnetic resonance imaging).
-In some cases, a bone biopsy may even be necessary.
+If the bone scan doesn’t provide enough information, you may need an MRI scan.
+In some cases, a bone biopsy may be necessary.

-However, a simple bone X-ray may prove sufficient for your doctor to determine your plan of treatment.
+However, a simple bone X-ray may be enough for your doctor to determine the treatment that’s right for you.

-There are several treatment options your doctor may use to treat your bone infection.
+There are several options your doctor may use to treat your bone infection.

-Antibiotics may be all that are needed to cure your bone infection.
-If the infection is severe, the antibiotics may be administered directly into the veins (“intravenously”) rather than by mouth.
+Antibiotics may be all that’s necessary to cure your bone infection.
+Your doctor may administer the antibiotics directly into your veins (intravenously) if the infection is severe.
 You may need to take the antibiotics for up to six weeks.

-If you have a prosthesis that caused the infection, your doctor may remove and replace it with a new one.
-Any dead tissue near or surrounding the infected area would need to be surgically removed.
+If you have a prosthesis that’s causing the infection, your doctor may remove and replace it with a new one.
+Your doctor will also remove any dead tissue near or surrounding the infected area.

-Thoroughly wash or clean any cuts or open wounds in the skin.
-Report any wounds or cuts that do not heal to your physician.
+Thoroughly wash and clean any cuts or open wounds in the skin.
+Report any wounds or cuts that don’t heal to your doctor.
 Clean and dry amputation sites before placing your prosthesis.
-Also, use the proper footwear and protective equipment to avoid injuries when jumping, running or participating in sports.
+Also, use the proper footwear and protective equipment to avoid injuries when jumping, running, or participating in sports.

-Most cases of osteomyelitis are easily treatable.
+Most cases of osteomyelitis are treatable.
 Chronic infections of the bone, however, may take longer to treat and heal, especially if they require surgery.
-The prognosis for this condition is good when the infection is found and treated early.
+Treatment should be aggressive because an amputation can become necessary sometimes.
+The outlook for this condition is good if the infection is treated early.